 Following the completion of his Master’s program, he moved back to Louisiana in 2014 to work for Innovative Advertising, a New Orleans area consulting firm and advertising agency recently recognized by INC Magazine as one of the top 100 agencies in America, where he served conservative candidates and outside groups as a Political Account Coordinator.
 He is formerly an Adjunct Instructor of Applied Politics at New York University and a Facilitator of Political Management at the George Washington University’s Graduate School of Political Management.
 In both of those academic roles, Travis taught online graduate-level courses to aspiring political campaign managers.
 He also served as a Guest Editor for Ballotpedia: The Encyclopedia of American Politics.
 He blogs at The Mud Bath and is the former Editor in Chief and co-founder of the DC Young Republican blog, RightDC.

-Travis is currently a second-year doctoral student and teaching assistant in the Department of Political Science at the University of Kentucky, where he is studying American political behavior and public policy.
-He holds a Master’s Degree in Political Management from the George Washington University and a Bachelor’s Degree in Political Science from the University of Louisiana.
+Travis is currently a doctoral candidate and teaching assistant in the Department of Political Science at the University of Kentucky, where he studies American political behavior and public policy.
+He holds a Master’s Degree in Political Science from the University of Kentucky, a Master’s Degree in Political Management from the George Washington University and a Bachelor’s Degree in Political Science from the University of Louisiana.
 He is a member of the American Association of Political Consultants, American Political Science Association, Southern Political Science Association, Midwest Political Science Association, Academy of Political Science, Phi Kappa Phi, and the American Legion.